drewfoster/SydneyRunningTours/wp-content/plugins/custom-facebook-feed/README.txt

 **For step-by-step instructions and screenshots on how to get a Facebook Access Token just follow the [Facebook Access Token instructions](http://smashballoon.com/custom-facebook-feed/access-token/ "Facebook Access Token instructions") on the Smash Balloon website.**

-In order to use the Custom Facebook Feed Plugin you will need to obtain an Access Token from Facebook.
+You no longer need your own Access Token to use the Custom Facebook Feed Plugin, but if you'd like to use your own then you will need to obtain one from Facebook.
 Don't worry though, this is really easy to do.
 Just follow the steps below:

 **1)** Go to [developers.facebook.com](http://developers.facebook.com "Facebook developers website") and click on Log In in the top right.
 Log in using your personal Facebook credentials.